What is a Sales Funnel, and How Do I Create a Perfect 1?

 Sales funnels can come in many shapes and sizes, but they all have five essential components:

-Creating a sales and marketing funnel for your company is important because it will help you gain customers.
+Creating a sales and marketing funnel for your company is crucial because it helps you attract and retain customers.
 The sales pipeline is the core of any business, not just customer service.

 What are the sales pipeline stages?